 To contact Buckland Estate please use this contact form.

 Access to Buckland Park Lake

 Public access will not be possible before the site is formally open.
 Trespassers risk not only being removed from the site, but prosecution and a police record.
 We adopt a strict policy on this: the water is deep and dangerous, and youths under the influence of alcohol or other substances they bring to the site, fail to realise that swimming in very cold, deep water is extremely hazardous.

-Over the summer of 2020, our business partner, The Surrey Hills Adventure Company (The SHAC), will continue their outdoor activities on the lake, notably paddle-boarding and outdoor swimming (in wetsuits).
+As soon as lockdown restrictions ease, our business partner, The Surrey Hills Adventure Company (The SHAC), will continue their outdoor activities on the lake, notably paddle-boarding and outdoor swimming (in wetsuits).
 If you would like to know more, or try out these activities, contact SHAC via the SHAC website.